Dealing with Disaster in Japan

 Dealing with Disaster in Japan: Responses to the Flight JL123 Crash is a 2011 book written by Christopher P. Hood, a lecturer of Japanese studies at Cardiff University, and published by Routledge.
-It is about Japan Airlines Flight 123, and together with its sequel Osutaka: A Chronicle of Loss In the World's Largest Single Plane Crash, are the only English-language books entirely about that accident.
+It is about Japan Air Lines Flight 123, and together with its sequel Osutaka: A Chronicle of Loss In the World's Largest Single Plane Crash, are the only English-language books entirely about that accident.
 The book discusses the accident and its societal aftermath and compares and contrasts the response to JL123 to that of other accidents.
 The audience for the book involves those in studies of Japan and those studying aircraft accidents, and it is aimed at both academics and non-academics.

 Background

 Hood had invited Peter Mathews, the father of British JAL123 victim Kimble Mathews, to speak to his students.
 Hood stated that he had an emotional response to the father's testimony, so he decided to research the accident.
 Peter Mathews provided access to a diary and photographs taken in 1985.
 Hood wrote the book because much of the information was in Japanese while there was also a lot of interest in the incident from those outside Japan.